-- Matter-Eater Lad of the Legion of Super-Heroes once said, "Trust me, I'm a politician" (Him being a comedic character and politicians being Acceptable Targets).
+- Matter-Eater Lad of the Legion of Super-Heroes once said, "Trust me, I'm a politician" (Him being a comedic character and politicians being easy to mock).

 - Loki, in the Danish comic Valhalla: "Trust me!
 I am the god of lies!"

-- Also, when Watson is choking Dredger, he reassuringly tells Dredger, "Relax, I'm a doctor."
+- More comedy when Dr. Watson is choking Dredger into unconsciousness while saying, "Relax, I'm a doctor!"

 - The line, "Trust me, I'm a doctor," is said by Dr. John McCabe in The Beyond.